Direct buses run frequently between Karuizawa Station and Karuizawa Ginza, taking 5 to 10 minutes and costing 150 to 160 yen one way.

 Karuizawa Ginza

-At the end of the shopping street stands the historic Shaw Memorial Church, established in 1895 by missionary A.C.
-Shaw.
-He played a key role in making Karuizawa a beloved vacation retreat.
-The romantic ambiance of Karuizawa Ginza, combined with its elegant shops and cultural heritage, makes it a must-visit destination for travelers seeking a mix of shopping and history.
+At the end of the street stands the historic Shaw Memorial Church, a beautiful landmark established in 1895 by missionary A.C.
+Shaw, who played a pivotal role in transforming Karuizawa into a popular vacation destination.
+The church's picturesque architecture adds a romantic charm to the area, perfectly complementing the atmosphere of Karuizawa Ginza.
+With its mix of elegant shops, cultural heritage, and historical significance, this lively street is a must-visit for travelers seeking both shopping and a glimpse into the town's rich past.

 Hours and Fees